 Kids tend to get competitive and some always want to win.
 I mean, can we blame them?
-We live in a fast paced world that only seems to care about the results and outcomes – not the process.
-But this can’t be an ideal for a child.
+We live in a fast-paced world that only seems to care about the results and outcomes – not the process.
+But this can’t be ideal for a child.

 What your child needs is to hear are some good sportsmanship stories for kids to learn from and use in life.
 We need to bring good habits and manners to stay in their lives.
 We need to show them how to be a good sport that other kids would admire and want to follow.

 As your child is growing up and is getting ready for school, new friends and other social situations, it is vital that they develop a sense of sportsmanship and learn to strive to win but accept some failures as well.
 Kids must know they can not always win.